Naming and etymology

 The hunters of a pride sharing a zebra where the kill occurred

 Because lionesses hunt in open spaces where they are easily seen by their prey, cooperative hunting increases the likelihood of a successful hunt; this is especially true with larger species.
-Teamwork also enables them to defend their prey more easily against other large predators such as hyenas, which may be attracted by
+Teamwork also enables them to defend their prey more easily against other large predators such as hyenas, which may be attracted by vultures over kilometers in open savannas.
+Lionesses do most of the hunting.
+In typical hunts, each lioness has a favored position in the group, either stalking prey on the "wing" then attacking, or moving a smaller distance in the centre of the group and capturing prey in flight from other lionesses.[59]

 Males attached to prides do not usually participate, except when hunting large animals such as buffalo and giraffe.
 Young lions first display stalking behaviour around three months of age, although they do not participate in hunting until they are almost a year old.
 They begin to hunt effectively when nearing the age of two.[60]